Skip to product information

 Aggrieved Taxpayers Versus Tax Authorities is an exceptionally handy, informative and insightful book that assesses the status of tax disputes of some representative countries and their historical and recent moves to attain a workable balance between the challenge of enhancing taxpayers' access to justice and that of realizing speedier resolution of tax disputes.
 The countries highlighted are Japan, the United States (U.S.), the United Kingdom, Australia, and New Zealand, with the European Union represented by Ireland and the Netherlands, from all of which the author makes comparisons of their rules and practices affecting the status of tax disputes and their resolution.

-• modes of tax dispute settlement
+• Covers tax structure, tax audit, compliance level, and modes of tax dispute settlement

-• power and performance of reviewing bodies
+• Examines the power and performance of reviewing bodies and complementary administrative and legal measures for taxpayers

 List of Abbreviations